Entry requirements, skills and interests (CPT)

 This page provides useful information about the entry requirements needed for this specialty up to and including foundation training.
 It also includes information on the skills and interests you will need.

 Prior to starting your specialty training you need to have completed a medical degree followed by the two-year foundation programme and then two or three years of core training.
-If you have already made a decision to pursue a career in clinical neurophysiology, try to get experience in the specialty or related areas.
+If you have already made a decision to pursue a career in clinical pharmacology and therapeutics, try to get experience in the specialty or related areas.

 To find information about getting into medical school, visit our applying to medicine pages.